ysyk2021/the-art-of-imperfection-learning-from-mistakes-and-accepting-ourselves-as-we-are/src/chapter-4-1.md

 Changing our mindset towards mistakes involves embracing imperfection.
 By acknowledging that mistakes are stepping stones to growth, cultivating a growth mindset, and practicing self-compassion, we can change our perspective on mistakes.
 Embracing imperfection creates an environment conducive to self-acceptance, personal growth, and lifelong learning.

-*Note: The subsequent chapters of this book will explore additional techniques and exercises to help you incorporate these strategies into your daily life, empowering you to view mistakes as transformative experiences.*